6 things to know about treasury management systems (TMS)

 Risk management

 TMS can identify and mitigate financial risks related to currency fluctuations, interest rate changes, and credit exposure.
-They may provide tools for treasurers to to evaluate these risks, ensuring compliance and protecting the company's financial stability.
+They may provide tools for treasurers to evaluate these risks, ensuring compliance and protecting the company's financial stability.

-Benefits of treasury management systems
+4. The benefits of treasury management systems

 Maximized yield on operating cash